 - Reduce and get rid of the bacteria that causes the plaque

 Harmful bacteria combined with particles of food irritate the gums and result in gum disease.
 The first step is to remove bacteria and plaque by brushing for at least two minutes at a time, twice a day.
+Here you can find the Best Electric Toothbrush For Receding Gums, which will help to treat your gingivitis.
 You should also floss daily.

 2. Remove Hidden Bacteria Below the Gum Line

 Bacteria are tiny and can get caught in all kinds of inaccessible places.
 One particular area for concern is just below the gum line.
 Regular brushing can’t quite reach there and flowing only tackles between the teeth.
 That’s why you should use a specially designed brush that can reach below your gum line to get rid of the bacteria that lurks there.